towalink/doc/content/main.rst

 Attaching Nodes
 ---------------

-New Nodes need the be "paired" with the Towalink Controller.
+New Nodes need to be "paired" with the Towalink Controller.
 This is called "Node attachment".
 This is a one-time process for each new Node.
 Once the attachment is done, the Node maintains a WireGuard tunnel to the Controller.
 Via this tunnel, the Node is managed by the controller in a secure manner.

 Firewall
 ^^^^^^^^